 1. Heating Surface :

-Heating surface calculated on the basis of S/V ratio
+The heating surface is calculated based on S/V ratio

 For batch pan with 3rd vapour has a heating medium it will be 6.6 to 6.7 m2/m3